wkrcarry/Pet_Biometric_Challenge/README.md

 ## Install

 '''
-The model weights file can be downloaded [here](https://www.aliyundrive.com/s/WQ9H4Q8e3bF)
+The model weights file can be downloaded [here](https://www.aliyundrive.com/s/WQ9H4Q8e3bF).

+After downloading the weights file, double-click to unzip it and select the target folder

+Place the vGG16-397923af.pth file in the model_data folder,Place the other weight files under the logs folder.
 '''